baconjs/bacon.js/README.md

 is the simplest way to assign a side-effect to a stream.
 The difference to the `subscribe` method is that the actual stream values are received, instead of Event objects.
 Function Construction rules below apply here.
-Just like `subscribe`, thie method returns a function for unsubscribing.
+Just like `subscribe`, this method returns a function for unsubscribing.

 `stream.onValues(f)` like onValue, but splits the value (assuming its an array) as function arguments to `f`

-`stream.onEnd(f)` subscribes a callback to stream end.
-The function will be called when the stream ends.
-Just like `subscribe`, thie method returns a function for unsubscribing.

 `stream.skipDuplicates([isEqual])` drops consecutive equal elements.
 So, from [1, 2, 2, 1] you'd get [1, 2, 1].
 Uses the === operator for equality